 Accenture Global reports that customers are increasingly frustrated with the level of service they experience: 91% because they have to contact a company multiple times for the same reason, 90% by being put on hold for a long time, and 89% by having to repeat their issue to multiple representatives.

-But by 2018, Gartner predicts that more than 50% of organizations will redirect their investments to customer experience innovations.
 And there is no shortage of opportunity to improve customer experience.

 The benefits to improving your users’ journeys is evident.
 As SAS shares from their Forbes Insights study, Data Elevates the Customer Experience: “Leaders in using data-driven experience management highlighted benefits including faster time to decisions (67%), a more comprehensive common enterprise view of customers (51%), more confidence in their decisions by managers and employees (49%), and greater collaboration between departments (36%).”